GTnikito/fuel_stations_web_service/api-description.md

 But this solution is not pure REST, because:

 * Because client-server  messages are not self-descriptive, client will need to hard code the description and parsing of message.
-* Not all resources have their own identifiers.